-If the borrower Then the maximum rental income for qualifying purposes • Currently owns a principal residence (or has a current housing expense), and Has at least a one-year history of receiving rental income or documented property management experience 75% of the lesser of the actual lease agreement or fair market rent • Currently owns a principal residence (or has a minimum 6-month housing expense), and Has less than one-year history of receiving rental income or documented property management experience The lesser of: 75% of the lesser of the actual lease agreement or fair market rent, or an amount not exceeding the PITIA of the subject property. • Does not own a principal residence, and Does not have a current housing expense Rental income from the subject property cannot be used.
+lf t he borrower And rental income is from the Then the maximum rental income for qualifying purposes • has a current housing expense, and has at least a one-year history of receiving rental income or documented property management experience does not currently have a housing expense, and has at least one-year of receiving rental income from the property subject property or non- subject property non-subject property (in service for at least one year) 75% of the lesser of the actual lease agreement or fair market rent • has a minimum 6-month housing expense, and has less than one-year history of receiving rental income or documented property management experience subject property the lesser of: 75% of the lesser of the actual lease agreement or fair market rent, or an amount not exceeding the PITIA of the subject property. non-subject property (new or newly placed in service less than a year) the lesser of: 75% of the lesser of the actual lease agreement or fair market rent, or an amount not exceeding the PITIA of the related property (in other words, is limited to zero positive cash flow). • Does not own a principal residence, and Does not have a current housing expense subject and non-subject properties Rental income from the property cannot be used.

-Purchase (2-4 unit greater than 5 years old)
+Purchase (2-unit greater than 5 years old)